A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: Conclusion and Outlook

 We believe it is possible to adapt our method to the case of systems with open boundary conditions.
-It is known that finite-size criteria can be modified to take into account edge terms in the Hamiltonian~\cite{lemm_spectral_2019}, such as those in the Motzkin and Fredkin chains~\cite{movassagh_supercritical_2016,zhang_quantum_2016-1}.
+It is known that finite-size criteria can be modified to take into account edge terms in the Hamiltonian~\cite{lemm_spectral_2019}, such as those in the Motzkin and Fredkin chains~\cite{movassagh_supercritical_2016,zhang_quantum_2016}.
 We expect that, in a similar fashion, one can modify the LTI SDP to allow for the treatment of such systems as well.

 Finally, from its formulation, we believe that our method can allow the certification of gaps for systems in higher spatial dimensions.
 The generalization of our method to such systems is straightforward.
-The challenge in applying our method in this setting lies solely in the ability to solve large scale SDPs.
-Yet, from the results we presented for one-dimensional systems it seems reasonable to expect that the system size for which one would need to solve the problem should be significantly smaller than the system sizes involved in proving gaps using finite size criteria in 2D (e.g.~\cite{lemm_aklt_2019}).
+The challenge in applying our method in this setting lies in the ability to solve large scale SDPs.
+For a matrix variable of a given size, the complexity solving an SDP exceeds that of full exact diagonalization, which is required in order to certify the existence of a gap using finite size criteria.
+Yet, from the results we presented for one-dimensional systems it seems reasonable to expect that the system size for which one would need to solve the problem could be significantly smaller than the system sizes involved in proving gaps using finite size criteria in 2D (e.g.~\cite{lemm_aklt_2019, pomata_demonstrating_2020, lemm_existence_2020}).